Small Isles

-The Small Isles (Na h-Eileanan Tarsainn) are a small archipelago of islands in the Inner Hebrides, off the west coast of Scotland.
-They lie south of Skye and north of Mull and Ardnamurchan – the most westerly point of mainland Scotland.
+The Small Isles (Na h-Eileanan Tarsainn) are a small archipelago in the Inner Hebrides, off the west coast of Scotland.
+They lie south of Skye and north of Mull and Ardnamurchan; the most westerly point of mainland Scotland.

-The islands form part of the Lochaber area of the Highland council area.
-Until 1891, Canna, Rùm and Muck were historically part of the shire of Argyll; Eigg was historically part of Inverness-shire.
-All of the Small Isles were in Inverness-shire between 1891 and 1975, and remain part of the registration county of Inverness for land registration and statistical purposes.
-A single community council covers the islands.
+Until 1891, Canna, Rùm and Muck belonged to the county of Argyll, while Eigg belonged to Inverness-shire.
+In that year, the entire archipelago was transferred to Inverness-shire.
+They now belong to the Highland council area.

 Name

 "Small Isles" is the name of the coterminous civil parish and former Church of Scotland parish, originally created in 1726 from part of Sleat parish, the balance of which lies on the much larger island of Skye.
 The original name of the new parish was Eigg or Short Isles.
 "In process of time the name was by an easy transition changed from 'Short' to 'Small' Isles."
 The islands are not especially small, with Rùm being the 15th largest in Scotland.
 The Gaelic name of Na h-Eileanan Tarsainn translates as "cross isles", referring to the islands' position between Morar and Uist.